mirjunaid26/hpc-ai-engineers-toolkit/README.md

 # HPC & Linux Toolkit
-Instead of just searching and fixing bugs, I have decided to keep a record errors and the respective solutions.
+While working as AI/HPC Research Engineer, there are numbers of errors and bugs I have to encounter every day related to Linux, HPC tools, Containers, and Python programming.
+I have decided to list them down on a git repo with the respective solutions.

 ## Linux
 ### L1.
 To deactivate `auto_autoactivate_conda` which displays `(base)` infront of the username.